Before You Apply

 Wall Calendar: Artists are expected to produce one landscape-oriented, A4-sized piece adhering to guidelines and theme.

-We select the cover artist from among other artist applications.
-The cover artist will be expected to create two landscape-oriented, A4-sized pieces (one for the front and one for the back) fitting the theme.
+- We select the calendar cover artist from among other artist applications.
+The cover artist will be expected to create two landscape-oriented, A4-sized pieces (one for the front and one for the back) fitting the theme or one large piece spanning both covers.

 -